plone/training/docs/mastering-plone/registry.md

 Now you'll add a custom control panel to edit all settings related to the package with a user-friendly interface.

-To register a control panel for the frontend, add the following code to {file}`controlpanel/controlpanel.py`:
+To register a control panel for the frontend, add the following `RegistryConfigletPanel` to {file}`controlpanel/controlpanel.py`.
+The `RegistryConfigletPanel` uses the schema and will serve as a factory for a control panel configlet.

 ```{code-block} python
 :emphasize-lines: 1-2, 16-25